onap/dcaegen2/docs/sections/components/dcae-cli/commands.rst

 The fields ``Name``, ``Version``, ``Type``, ``Description`` are referenced from the component specification’s ``self`` JSON.
-Use the “–deployed” argument to see more details on deploymed components
+Use the “–deployed” argument to see more details on deployed components

 --------------